 And he taught me how to mix the vermouth and the gin.
 How to use a shaker.
 How to twist the lemon zest before serving.

 A few weeks later, I took this newfound knowledge up to Santander, where I tried to order a martini in a local bar called El Ventilador.

 The guy had no idea what I was talking about.
 But when I explained it, he obliged by filling up a pint-sized glass with white vermouth and gin.
 He charged me 4 euros.

-Several hours later, I remember being kicked out of another bar – they said they were closing and I was way to drunk to realize everyone else was staying – and then going home and spending most of the next day wishing I had just died during the night.
+Several hours and several drinks later, I remember being kicked out of another bar – they said they were closing and I was way to drunk to realize everyone else was staying – and then going home and spending most of the next day wishing I had just died during the night.

 It was one of maybe three real hangovers I’ve had in my life.

 And it taught me the value of caution where hard alcohol is concerned.

 Caution which today I’m throwing out the window.